Vegan Dips, Salad Dressings, and Sauces

 • Sea salt, to taste

-• Sugar, to taste (I used ZSweet)
+• Organic sugar, to taste

 1. Heat a large dry nonstick pan over medium-high heat.
 Add the red and green peppers, onion, jalapeno, and tomatoes.
 Cover.
 Cook until all sides are browned or blistered, and the veggies are slightly tender.
 Turn occasionally.
 Watch carefully.